 Unless your agency has received direct communication from the Archives in relation to this matter, it is unlikely that your agency is affected.
 This may be confirmed by the contents of the notice.
 Further information is contained in the Records retention notice.

-Noting the conclusion of the Royal Commission and the submission of the final report to Parliament the Archives has determined the need to retain such records by agencies is no longer required.
+Noting the conclusion of the Royal Commission and the submission of the final report to Parliament the Archives has determined the need for agencies to retain such records is no longer required.

-Effective immediately, these records can again be authorised for destruction under general and agency-specific records authorities issued by the Archives or using a normal administrative practice.
+Effective immediately, these records may be authorised for destruction under general and agency-specific records authorities issued by the Archives or using a normal administrative practice.

 The National Archives has issued a notice to relevant Commonwealth agencies requiring the retention of records relating to the Home Insulation Program.
 The Program is now the subject of an inquiry by the Royal Commission into the Home Insulation Program.